keivrijdag/keivrijdag/README.md

 wisdom.
 On the other hand, perhaps we should slow down on being serious all the time.

-### What is the Giacomonday Constant?
+### What is the Giacoconstant?

-The universal Giacomonday Constant is known since already 1700 AD.
-The Giacomonday Constant, G, can be calculated as such:
+The universal Giacoconstant is known since already 1700 AD.
+The Giacoconstant, G, can be calculated as such:

 ![Giacomonday constant](giacomonday_constant.png)